 - World Wide Fund for Nature (WWF) - Singapur

 - World Wide Fund for Nature (WWF) International

 State of implementation/results

-- Between July and December 2021, open-source material has been created for 3 thematic days: World Migratory Bird Day, Food Day and World Cities Day.
-The toolkits for these were published on the Connect2Earth website and shared with partner organisations and multipliers to increase outreach on social media channels.
+- open source materials were created for three themed days: World Migratory Bird Day, World Food Day, and World Cities Day.
+The toolkits for these days were posted on the Connect2Earth website (connect2earth.org) and shared with partner organizations and influencers to increase outreach through social media channels.

-- In total, 7.06 million digital impressions were counted for those three theme days between July and December 2021. -
+- A total of 7.06 million digital views were recorded for these three theme days between July and December 2021.